aselberry/Bank_ATM_System/README.md

 # Bank_ATM_System

-Basic ATM Management System that is built to practice programming skills in Java.
+Basic ATM System that is built to practice programming skills in Java.
 In this system, customer can check his/her/their balance, deposit particular amounts of money, withdraw if the balance allows, and check previous transactions.
 Easy to use and operate.